MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 * **Developer preview**: The new Teams client is available in [public developer preview](dev-preview/developer-preview-intro.md).
 You can access the new platform and test your apps.
 We encourage you to provide feedback to help refine the platform.

 * **Availability of all platform features from Classic Teams**: All apps are available in the new Teams Client.
 All platform features except the features listed under [known issues](#known-issues) are now available.
-Platform features under known issues are available by September 2023.
+Platform features under known issues will be available by September 2023.

 ## Known issues